 Second Annual TEQSA Conference: Students, Quality, Success

-Following the success of TEQSA’s inaugural conference in 2016, the Second Annual TEQSA Conference will be held over 29-30 November 2017.
-The theme for this year’s conference – Students, Quality, Success – will bring together Australia’s higher education sector for an open discussion and allow attendees to collaborate, connect and discuss ideas.
+Following the success of TEQSA’s inaugural conference in 2016, the Second Annual TEQSA Conference will be held over 29 November to 1 December 2017.
+The themes for this year’s conference – Students, Quality, Success – will bring together Australia’s higher education sector for an open discussion and allow attendees to collaborate, connect and discuss ideas.

 The conference will feature thought provoking plenaries, panel discussions as well as concurrent sessions and social events, including welcome cocktails and a conference dinner.